NCAR/DART/models/wrf/tutorial/README.md

 if necessary.

 In this tutorial, we have previously edited the *param.csh* and other scripts.
-Throughout the WRFDART scripts, there are many options to adjust cycling frequency, domains, ensemble size, etc., which are available when adapting this set of scripts for your own research.
+Throughout the WRF/DART scripts, there are many options to adjust cycling frequency, domains, ensemble size, etc., which are available when adapting this set of scripts for your own research.
 To become more famililar with this set of scripts and to eventually make